Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Deviation from quasi-geodesics

 \begin{proof} Let $D$ be so that $d$ is $(D,D)$-quasi-isometric to $d_Y$, and any two points $x,y$ of $Y$ can be joined by a $(D,D)$-quasi-geodesic $D$-quasi-ruler $r(x,y)$.
 Then for each $x,y\in G$, we have $(id,y)_x\leq D d_Y(x,r(id,y))+2D$ (the Gromov product is measured with respect to $d$).
 In fact, for any $p\in r(id,y)$ so that $d_Y(x,p)=d_Y(x,r(id,y))$, we have

 Hence, the following holds for $C$ as in Theorem \ref{smalldevhier}.
 For all $n\geq k\geq 1$, $\mu\in\mathcal N$ and $l>3D$ we have

 as required. \end{proof}

 Fix the notation of Theorem \ref{smalldevhier}.
-We rescale the metric of $X$ so that we have the inequality $d_X\leq d_Y$.
+Recall that we rescaled the metric of $X$ to ensure that $d_X(g,h)\leq d_Y(g,h)$ for all $g,h\in G$.
 When we write an inequality involving $\matP$ without explicit reference to the measure we mean that the statement holds for every $\mu\in \mathcal N$ and that the constants involved can be chosen uniformly for all $\mu\in\mathcal N$, where $\mathcal N$ is a small enough neighborhood of $\mu_0$.
-Up to increasing $D$, we can replace $QG_D(\cdot,\cdot)$ in the statement with the family $QG'(\cdot,\cdot)$ of $D$-Lipschitz $(D,D)$-quasi-geodesics with given endpoints.
+Up to increasing $D$, we can replace $QG_D(\cdot,\cdot)$ in the statement with the family $QG'(\cdot,\cdot)$ of discrete $D$-Lipschitz $(D,D)$-quasi-geodesics with given endpoints.
 Also, we will denote by $\gamma(g,h)$ any element of $QG'(g,h)$.
 In particular:

 \begin{rmk} $l_Y(\gamma(g,h))\leq D^2 d_Y(g,h)+D^3$ for each $g,h\in G$. \end{rmk}

 \emph{Proof of Theorem \ref{smalldevhier}.} We denote by $C_i\geq 1$ suitable constants that do not depend on $k,n$.

 The fact that $\mu_0$ has exponential tail implies that